schlndh/maria-stan/README.md

     ```
   PHPStan will not be able to evaluate it statically and thus MariaStan has nothing to analyse.
 - There is no support for temporary tables.
-- There is no support for multiple databases.
 - The limitations above are the main ones long term.
 But besides them, everything is only partially implemented.

 ## Similar projects